Maintenance Supervisor / Superintendent Salary

 Popular Skills for Maintenance Supervisor / Superintendent

-Survey results imply that Maintenance Supervisors deploy a deep pool of skills on the job.
-Most notably, facility with Reliability Centred Maintenance, Budget Management, and Equipment Maintenance are correlated to pay that is significantly above average, leading to increases of 21 percent, 11 percent, and 10 percent, respectively.
-Skills that seem to negatively impact pay include Plumbing, HVAC, and Facility Maintenance & Coordination.
+Maintenance Supervisors report using a large range of skills on the job.
+Lucky workers who know Reliability Centred Maintenance can expect a significant pay bump, scoring salaries 20 percent above average.
+Budget Management and Equipment Maintenance are also correlated to pay that is above average, with increases between 10 percent and 20 percent.
+Skills that pay less than market rate include Plumbing, HVAC, and Facility Maintenance & Coordination.
 Most people who know Maintenance also know Electronic Troubleshooting and Plumbing.

 Pay by Experience Level for Maintenance Supervisor / Superintendent